xmos/lib_xua/module_dfu/doc/factory_image.rst

   Where:

-  - loader size = 0x1000 bytes, or 0x4000 bytes if secure boot functionality is used
+  - loader size = 0x1000 bytes, or 0x4000 bytes if secure boot functionality is used (for tools version 13.1.0 and older)
   - maximum size of factory image = number of xCORE tiles * xCORE SRAM size
-  - maximum size of upgrade images = (number of xCORE tiles * xCORE SRAM size) * number of concurrent images to be held in flash
+  - maximum size of upgrade images = (number of xCORE tiles * xCORE SRAM size) * number of images to be held in flash concurrently

   The above example sets the boot partition to a size appropriate for designs based on a single xCORE tile, where a single upgrade image is required